How To Post a Live Photo on Instagram

 There is a workaround, though: converting the Live Photo into a Boomerang.

 Converting your Live Photo into a Boomerang will change your Live Photo to 1 second, which is the length of a Boomerang, reducing the time of your 1.5-second long Live Photo by half a second.
-The good news is that Live Photos often end up being awesome Live Photos.
+The good news is that Live Photos often end up being awesome Boomerangs.

 Boomerangs are Instagram’s version of short videos.
 It uses your camera’s burst photo mode to take a series of shots that will create a moving image, and you can also use it to convert a Live Photo to a Boomerang.